dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  He who has not the spirit of this age, has all the misery of it.
+  Love and work are the cornerstones of our humanness.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (888 days)